BinitaBharati/pychat/README.md

 # pychat

-This chat server project makes use of Django channels which is an implenmentation of  web sockets.
+This chat server project makes use of Django channels which is an implementation of  web sockets.

 ## Installation
 This project comes with a Docker image.
 This image will install the entire set up including Python3, Django 2 and any other dependencies.